 This paper is organized as follows: in Section 2, PD-MEMLIN is presented.
 The multi-environment rotation technique is introduced in Section 3.
 The transformed space acoustic models strategy is explained in Section 4.
-The results for MEMLIN and PD-MEMLIN with SpeechDat Car database [6] are presented and discussed in Section 5.
-Finally, the conclusions are included in Section 6.
+In Section 5, the speaker verification and identification systems are presented.
+The results for speech recognition and speaker verification and identification, using PD-MEMLIN with SpeechDat Car database [6] are presented and discussed in Section 6.
+Finally, the conclusions are included in Section 7.